-Which brings us to Rami Malek- I'm convinced he saw this script as an opportunity to do some real capital 'A' Acting, a chance to go head-to-head-head with other distinguished talent.
+Which brings us to Rami Malek- I'm convinced he saw this script as an opportunity to do some real capital 'A' Acting, a chance to go head-to-head-to-head with other distinguished talent.
 Unfortunately for him, it doens't seem like he could establish any sort of rhythm or on-screen chemistry with Denzel (or anyone else for that matter).
 His character feels like a clichéd mish-mash of other overly-consumed-with-their-work detectives we've all seen before rather than something new.
 He certainly tries, but he probably tried too hard considering the circumstances.
 I'm not sure which NBA player this applies to- maybe Andre Drummond?

 And speaking of trying too hard, I'm still not positive if Jared Leto should be tallied in the "trying" or "not trying" camp.
 Regardless, he's definitely mixing it up and being weird per usual.
 Either he went full method acting on everyone, or he just showed up to the set, they strapped a beer belly on him, and he meandered around with a chershire cat smile for a few weeks.
 Maybe it's a testament to the believability of his performance, or maybe it's just Jared Leto doing Jared Leto things1.
 Whether or not he deserves to be recognized for a Golden Globe nomination... is a question for another day.
 And just to round this out, there isn't an obvious Jared Leto | NBA player comparison to make, but I'll just say Kelly Olynyk, based soley on the greasy hair.